-The root of any spiritual community is essential.
 The Ashram stems from the Nityananda Lineage and travels from Ganeshpuri, India all the way to Melbourne, Australia.
 The Shakti or spiritual energy is passed from teacher to disciple and can only be carried forward by Great Beings.

 Our yoga is part of a line of masters that stretches back to antiquity.
 In modern times the central figure is Bhagavan Nityananda (circa 1885-1961), the mysterious sage of Ganeshpuri, India.
 Although little is known about his personal background, people who met him believed that nothing could shake him from his state of inner bliss and they gave him the name Nityananda, “everlasting bliss.”